INCATools/ontology-access-kit/docs/glossary.rst

     - See also :ref:`primary_labels` in the Guide.
     - See also :ref:`curies_and_uris` in the Guide.

+   Alias
+    An alternative label, name, or synonym for a :term:`Term`.
+The alias may be identical or close in meaning.
+    Different ontologies use different properties
+    for representing aliases, with or without metadata.
+Some ontologies might use a single property like ``skos:altLabel``, others may adopt the richer OMO :term:`Synonym` model which allows different synonym predicates, as well as metadata about the synonym (who proposed it, what publications support it, etc).

+    - See also :ref:`aliases` in the Guide.

+   Synonym
+    This is an alias for :term:`Alias`.
+Note that some people use the term "synonym" to mean an alternative string that is strictly substitutable, but other ontologies, including many OBO ontologies use the term more loosely, and discriminate between exact, related, broad, and narrow synonyms.

    Category
     The term :term:`Category` is frequently ambiguous.
 In the context of OAK it refers to a high-level grouping